NosytLabs/startupvault/replit.md

 The application is built using Next.js 14 and React 18, with Tailwind CSS v3 for styling.
 State management for user favorites is handled by Zustand.
 Data for startups is imported locally from `trustmrr-all-data.ts`.
 The architecture follows a typical Next.js App Router structure, with distinct pages for the homepage, startup listings, individual startup details, comparison tool, leaderboard, champions, analytics, features, and a user dashboard.

 **Core Features:**
--   **Homepage:** Displays trending startups, high MRR companies, pricing, and testimonials.
+-   **Homepage:** Displays trending startups, high MRR companies, pricing, and testimonials with 149 verified startups and $1.1T+ combined revenue.
--   **Startups Database:** A browsable list of all 230 verified startups in a responsive 3-column grid.
+-   **Startups Database:** Browsable list of all 149 verified startups in responsive grid with full filtering and search capabilities.
--   **Startup Detail:** Individual pages for each startup, showing metrics and related companies.
+-   **Startup Detail:** Individual pages for each startup, showing metrics, founders, and related companies.
--   **Compare Tool:** Allows side-by-side analysis of up to 5 startups.
+-   **Compare Tool:** Allows side-by-side analysis of up to 5 startups with revenue/MRR comparison.
--   **Leaderboard:** Global rankings by revenue/MRR with country filtering.
+-   **Leaderboard:** Global rankings by revenue/MRR with country filtering (15+ countries represented).
--   **Champions:** Highlights the top 5 performing startups.
+-   **Champions:** Highlights top performing verified startups.
--   **Analytics:** Market analytics with color-coded stat cards.
+-   **Analytics:** Market analytics powered by verified TrustMRR data with color-coded stat cards.
--   **Features:** Showcases platform capabilities.
+-   **Features:** Showcases platform capabilities and data authenticity.
 -   **Dashboard:** Manages saved startups with CSV export functionality.

 **UI/UX and Design System:**